MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/perception-simulation-overview.md

 ## Setting Up a Visual Studio Project for Perception Simulation
 1. [Install the HoloLens emulator](../install-the-tools.md) on your development PC.
 The emulator includes the libraries you' use for Perception Simulation.
 2. Create a new Visual Studio C# desktop project (a Console Project works great to get started).
 3. Add the following binaries to your project as references (Project->Add->Reference...).
 You can find them in %ProgramFiles(x86)%\Microsoft XDE\\(version), such as **%ProgramFiles(x86)%\Microsoft XDE\\10.0.18362.0** for the HoloLens 2 Emulator.

+    >[!Note]
-(Note: although the binaries are part of the HoloLens 2 Emulator, they also work for Windows Mixed Reality on the desktop.)
+    >Although the binaries are part of the HoloLens 2 Emulator, they also work for Windows Mixed Reality on the desktop.)

     a.
 PerceptionSimulationManager.Interop.dll - Managed C# wrapper for Perception Simulation.
     b.
 PerceptionSimulationRest.dll - Library for setting up a web-socket communication channel to the HoloLens or emulator.
     c.
 SimulationStream.Interop.dll - Shared types for simulation.

-4. Add the implementation binary PerceptionSimulationManager.dll to your project
+1. Add the implementation binary PerceptionSimulationManager.dll to your project

     a.
 First add it as a binary to the project (Project->Add->Existing Item...).
 Save it as a link so that it doesn't copy it to your project source folder. ![Add PerceptionSimulationManager.dll to the project as a link](images/saveaslink.png)
     b.
 Then make sure that it gets copied to your output folder on build.
 This is in the property sheet for the binary. ![Mark PerceptionSimulationManager.dll to copy to the output directory](images/copyalways.png)
-5. Set your active solution platform to x64.
+1. Set your active solution platform to x64.
 (Use the Configuration Manager to create a Platform entry for x64 if one doesn't already exist.)

 ## Creating an IPerceptionSimulation Manager Object